-The design of buildings provides an opportunity to reduce long term energy consumption.
-Building envelopes in this plan promote thin cross section buildings which do not rely on artificial Repealed by M lighting and ventilation.
+The design of buildings on vices an opportunity to reduce long term energy consumption.
+Building envelopes in this plan promote thin cross section buildings which do not rely on artificial epealed by MD lighting and ventilation.
 Building design for natural ventilation should capitalise on Double Bay's harbour side location and on-shore breezes.